Menalamba rebellion: Outbreak

 In December 1895, two months after the French capture of Antananarivo, popular resistance to French rule emerged in the form of the menalamba ("red shawl") uprising, principally conducted by common peasants who wore shawls smeared with the red laterite soil of the highlands.
 This guerrilla war against foreigners, Christianity, and political corruption, quickly spread throughout the island.
 The rebellion did not seek to restore the authority of the queen, as the conversion of the leading members of the royal family was regarded by the rebels as the cause of cosmic chaos.
 The rebellion was based in peripheral regions far from the capital, already the abode of brigands, runaway slaves and deserters.
 One if its main motivations was the restoration of traditional ancestor veneration.
 Another was the rejection of corvee labour (fanompoana), on which had become increasingly common in the Malagasy political order and which the church promoted and relied on.

 The rebellion broke out only a few days after the French took Antananarivo.
 It began spontaneously in multiple centres and lacked any unified leadership or coordination.
-Lacking central coordination, as the revolt developed it encompassed both religious traditionalists and popular Christian preachers, and although it rejected the corrupt old political order, it maintained links with the palace. it also involved both Merina people and members of other ethnic groups.
+Lacking central coordination, as the revolt developed it encompassed both religious traditionalists and popular Christian preachers, and although it rejected the corrupt old political order, it maintained links with the palace.

 The scale and danger of the rebellion was not immediately obvious to the French, who at first they were only dealing with isolated outbreaks of violence.
 However in March 1896 a full-scale uprising began, taking them by surprise.
 The indication that something different was happening was a wave of coordinated attacks on administrative posts of the Malagasy royal government in that month.

-Members of Ranavalona's court were accused of encouraging the rebels and on October 15th 1896, General Joseph Gallieni executed the queen's uncle Ratsimamanga (brother of her favored adviser, Ramisindrazana) and her Minister of War, Rainandriamampandry.
+Members of Ranavalona's court were accused of encouraging the rebels and on October 15, 1896, General Joseph Gallieni executed the queen's uncle Ratsimamanga (brother of her favored adviser, Ramisindrazana) and her Minister of War, Rainandriamampandry.
 Ramisindrazana, the queen's aunt, was exiled to Réunion in 1897, because the French colonial administration was reluctant to execute a woman.

 The resistance led the government of France to replace the island's civil governor with Gallieni as the military governor.
 It was also a principal factor in the decision to exile Ranavalona to Réunion later that same year.

 The height of the rebellion

 At its height, the rebellion may have controlled territory with as many as 300,000 people.
 The rebels were able to impose a blockade on Antananarivo in July, August and September 1896, and in the latter month, a state of siege was declared in the capital.

-There was a belief among some of the rebels - particularly Protestants, that the British would arrive to support them against the French.
+There was a belief among some of the rebels – particularly Protestants, that the British would arrive to support them against the French.
 However, this hope for support never materialised and by 1897 hunger was forcing rebel groups to negotiate for surrender.
 One, in the north of the country, led by Rabezavana, surrendered to Hubert Lyautey in May 1897.